Festival Dates: Friday, September 29th and Saturday, September 30th

 NO PETS on grounds!
-We are guests of the University of Arkansas Experimental Farm and this is a strict rule.
+NO DRONES!
+We are guests of the University of Arkansas Experimental Farm and these are strict rules.

 - College and High School Teams may preview the course on Friday after 3:00 p.m.